stratospheric-dev/stratospheric/chapters/chapter-6/cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+It's a [Maven](https://maven.apache.org/)-based project, so you can open this project with any Maven-compatible Java IDE to build and run tests.

 ## Maintenance Mode

-> :warning: ** We're no longer maintaining the chapter-specifc versions.
-You'll find the up-to-date version of the chapter in the [main application](../../../application) and [cdk](../../../cdk) folder.
+> :warning: ** We're no longer maintaining the chapter-specific versions.
+You'll find the up-to-date version in the main [application](../../../application) and [cdk](../../../cdk) folders.

 ## Useful commands